 However, if you are determined to remain married and want rules in place regarding property, you and your spouse can enter into a postnuptial agreement.

-A common part of this agreement is that either your income or your spouse’s income will be the separate property of whichever one of you has actually earned those wages.
+A standard part of this agreement is that either your income or your spouse's income will be the separate property of whichever one of you has earned those wages.

 You can also put in place rules regarding: